Baby I Need Your Loving

-"Baby I Need Your Loving" is a 1964 hit single recorded by the Four Tops for the Motown label.
-Written and produced by Motown's main production team Holland–Dozier–Holland, the song was the group's first Motown single and their first pop Top 20 hit, making it to number 11 on the US Billboard Hot 100 and number four in Canada in the fall of 1964.
+"Baby I Need Your Loving" is a song recorded by the Four Tops for the Motown label.
+Written and produced by Motown's main production team Holland–Dozier–Holland, the song was the group's first Motown single and their first pop top 20 hit, making it to number 11 on the US Billboard Hot 100 and number four in Canada in the fall of 1964.
 It was also their first million-selling hit single.

 Cash Box described it as "an intriguing rock-a-cha-cha beat pleader...that [the Four Tops] carve out with solid sales authority."
 Rolling Stone ranked the Four Tops' original version of the song at No. 400 on their list of the 500 Greatest Songs of All Time.

-In Australia on the "Stateside" Label, "Baby I Need Your Loving" reached #50 on the KMR chart and spent just 6 weeks in the chart which it entered on the 30th January 1964.
+In Australia on the Stateside label, "Baby I Need Your Loving" reached No. 50 on the KMR chart and spent just 6 weeks in the chart of which it entered on January 30, 1964.